exercism/python/exercises/concept/guidos-gorgeous-lasagna/.docs/hints.md

 ## 5. Update the recipe with notes

 - Clearly [commenting][comments] and [documenting][docstrings] your code according to [PEP257][pep257] is always recommended.
+- Some examples of Google-style docstrings can be found in the Sphinx documentation for the [napoleon module][napoleon].

 [assignment]: https://docs.python.org/3/reference/simple_stmts.html#grammar-token-assignment-stmt
 [comments]: https://realpython.com/python-comments-guide/